 Africa is made of 54 sovereign states.
 Out of this number, 18 countries are member states of the Commonwealth; they are united by language, history, culture and their shared values of democracy, human rights, and the rule of law.» Find out more about what’s happening in Africa

 Within the Americas region, there are 13 Commonwealth countries and the RCS currently has a presence in 7 of these.
-We have 13 independent branches within Canada, the most populated of these member states, and this is where our regional coordinator will be based.» Find out more about what’s happening in Americas
+We have 13 independent branches within Canada, which is the most populated of these member states.» Find out more about what’s happening in Americas

 As Chairperson of the Commonwealth Society of India, I have come to appreciate the tremendous potential to build bridges among those who believe in certain core values.
 To me, this is a time to be reminded of the importance of moral obligations.» Find out more about what’s happening in Asia

 Europe consists of around 50 countries.
 Of these just three are in the Commonwealth, the United Kingdom, Malta and Cyprus.
 The population of Europe is around 733 million which is approximately 11% of the world’s population.» Find out more about what’s happening in Europe

 There are 11 Commonwealth member states in the Pacific.
 RCS currently has branches in only two of these countries and a honorary representative in a third.
 RCS therefore does not have a strong presence in the region, so we intend to build on this, to connect and work with other...» Find out more about what’s happening in Pacific